 - 2.3 Parking

+- 2.4 Waste management

 - 2.5 Utilities

 - 2.6 Outbuildings

 As lots get smaller, the spaces within and around dwellings need to be more efficient and work harder to ensure functionality while supporting amenity.
 Designing functional dwellings means considering how spaces and uses can work simultaneously or adaptively, depending on the need, time of day, week or year.